 The need to develop novel, collaborative frameworks to deliver a balanced brand message is strong in today’s market.
 Marketers need to regularly consult with their sales experts to understand clogs in the sales funnel and address any regularly occurring consumer concerns.
 Using this data, marketers can deliver meaningful, informed messages directly to customers using Twitter, Google+, and more.

-This relationship between sales and marketing is important, because it sheds light on a new trend in the business world: the role of the salesman is becoming passive, while marketers play a more active role.
+This relationship between sales and marketing is important because it sheds light on a new trend in the business world: the role of the salesman is becoming passive, while marketers play a more active role.

-Sales occur through websites using responsive design, which include landing pages tailored directly to a company’s intended audience.
+Sales occur through websites using responsive design, which includes landing pages tailored directly to a company’s intended audience.
 If a customer calls salesmen about a product they are ordering online, it is usually to collect last-minute information or place the order.
 Typically, their decision to purchase was made before picking up the phone.

 Conversely, social media means marketers need to engage directly with their audience on a continual basis.
 Customers will leave reviews on Yelp, complain on Twitter, ask questions on Facebook, and send snarky emails about your company’s products.
 Today’s companies operate under an intense spotlight of constant scrutiny, and poor marketing efforts can sink a brand.
 Representing your brand on social media is no longer an option; it is a consumer expectation.